saulzini/zork/README.md

 ## Getting Started

-The game consist in escaping from the dungeon by recolecting the items and defeating your enemy.
+The objective's game is to escape from the dungeon by recolecting the items and defeating your enemy.

 ### Moving between Rooms

 ------------

 For moving between rooms (considering that the door is open), you are not allowed to move into another room unless the door is open.

 Command: "move " + direction

 I.E move north , move east , move south , move west.

 ### Opening doors

 ------------

 Initially all the doors are closed and doesn't a key except for the door in the room 2 on the east direction ( this door needs the key  ).

 For unlocking the door is automatically detected when you have the key and try to open the door.

 Command: "open " + direction + " door"

 I.E open north door.

 ### Picking up items